jhawthorn/ttytest/README.md

 ### Tips

-If you are using ttyest2 to test your CLI, using sh is easier than bash because you don't have to worry about user, current working directory, etc. like in the examples above.
+If you are using ttyest2 to test your CLI, using sh is easier than bash because you don't have to worry about user, current working directory, etc. as shown in the examples above.

 If you are using ttytest2 to test your shell, using assertions like assert_row_like, assert_row_starts_with, and assert_row_ends_with are going to be extremely helpful, especially if trying to test your shell in different environments or using a docker container.